thegiovanesilva/pdf2text/README.md

-# pdf2text
+# Description
-An api that extract text from a pdf file.
+pdf2text is an api that extract text from a pdf file.

 # Requirements
 Python 3.6+